 Shutdown the virtual machine.
 If it refuses to shutdown immediately, do a hard quit.

 You will no longer be able to boot into the virtual win (short of booting qemu with a UEFI-enabled boot image).
-You can try starting it anyway to be sure that the MBR->GPT conversion was successful.
+You can try starting it anyway and see it fail to be sure that the MBR->GPT conversion was successful.

 Plug in the usb drive into your host machine, noting the device path.
 This guide will use